1

 “Is it too much of a copout to say Toni Morrison?”

 “I’ve never read her.
-I only know her from that one Cards Against Humanity card, you know, the one that says, ‘Toni Morrison’s vagina’?
+I only know her from that one Cards Against Humanity card.
+You know, the one that says, ‘Toni Morrison’s vagina’?
 I just figured she was important somehow.”
 This made him laugh.
-It was a laugh that I was beginning to adore, one that reminded me of how a raven cawed, in short, sharp bursts.
-I was just being honest, and was surprised by the reaction, but really didn’t mind it.
-When I made Nicolas laugh, I couldn’t help but just smile and smile and smile.
+It was a laugh that I was starting to adore, one that reminded me of how a raven cawed in short, sharp bursts.
+When I made Nicolas laugh, I couldn’t help but smile and smile and smile.

 3